RBastos36/Point-Cloud-Object-Classifier/README.md

 To run the program and scripts presented in this repository, some libraries need to be installed beforehand.
 These are the following:

 - **[Open3D](https://www.open3d.org/)**
-  - Description: library that allows for rapid reading, manipulating and storing of 3D data, like point clouds.
+  - Description: a library that allows for rapid reading, manipulating, and storing of 3D data, like point clouds.
   - Installation:
     ```bash
     pip install open3d